rlinstorres/redirects/README.md

 # Redirects Cookbook

-This cookbook provides a servers Debian/Ubuntu 16.04 and 14.04 with webserver Apache and set ups of the of URL redirects in your structure.
+This cookbook provides a servers Debian/Ubuntu 16.04 or 14.04 with webserver Apache and set ups of the of URL redirects in your structure.

 ## Cookbooks: